seriyps/mtproto_proxy/README.md

 Features
 --------

-* Promoted channels!
-See `mtproto_proxy_app.src` `tag` option.
+* Promoted channels.
+See `tag` option.
 * "secure" randomized-packet-size protocol (34-symbol secrets starting with 'dd') to prevent detection by DPI
-* Fake-TLS protocol (base64 secrets) - another protocol to prevent DPI detection
+* Fake-TLS protocol ('ee'/base64 secrets) - another protocol to prevent DPI detection
-* Secure-only mode (only allow connections with 'dd' or fake-tls-base64-secrets).
+* Secure-only mode (only allow connections with 'dd' or fake-TLS).
   See `allowed_protocols` option.
+* Connection limit policies - limit number of connections by IP / tls-domain / port; IP / tls-domain blacklists / whitelists
 * Multiple ports with unique secret and promo tag for each port
 * Very high performance - can handle tens of thousands connections!
 Scales to all CPU cores.
   1Gbps, 90k connections on 4-core/8Gb RAM cloud server.
-* Supports multiplexing (Many connections Client -> Proxy are wrapped to small amount of connections Proxy -> Telegram Server)
+* Supports multiplexing (Many connections Client -> Proxy are wrapped to small amount of connections Proxy -> Telegram Server) - lower pings and better OS network utilization
 * Protection from [replay attacks](https://habr.com/ru/post/452144/) used to detect proxies in some countries
 * Automatic telegram configuration reload (no need for restarts once per day)
+* IPv6 for client connections
 * Most of the configuration options can be updated without service restart
 * Small codebase compared to official one, code is covered by automated tests
 * A lots of metrics could be exported (optional)